rich-junwang/rich-junwang.github.io/content/posts/tech/rag/index.md

 LLMs has made remarkable progress these days, however, they still exhibit notable limitations.
 Among these, hallucination is one of the most seen issues.
 In other words, the generations from LLMs are not grounded.
 To this end, people are turning to retrieval augmented generation to tackle the issue.
 In this blog, let’s roll up our sleeves and dive deep into the retrieval augmented system.

-RAG system contains three parts: indexing, querying and generation.
-Indexing is the offline process which is the crucial data modeling phase.
+RAG system contains: chunking, indexing, querying and generation.
+Chunking and indexing both are the offline processes which is the crucial data modeling phase.
+Querying and generation are online processes.

 <p align="center">
     <img alt="mrr" src="images/rag.png" width="80%"/>
     RAG system for QA, image from [1]